 - You could also talk to an independent agent who has knowledge of the industry but isn’t committed to a specific company.

-I mentioned above it is possible to find medically underwritten life insurance without getting a medical exam.
-It’s still fairly uncommon, but Haven Life, an all online agency who sells Mass Mutual policies, can do it.
+As mentioned above, it is possible to find medically underwritten life insurance without getting a medical exam.
+It’s still fairly uncommon, but Haven Life, an all-online agency that sells Mass Mutual policies, can do it.

 Only the healthiest applicants can get no-exam, medically underwritten coverage; others will still need an exam.

 Even then, Haven Life has a lot to offer, including quick decisions and seamless online access to the buying process and customer service.

 Banner Life is another easy-to-use insurance company that offers great rates, including lower prices for people who are younger and conscious of making the best health decisions.

 If you ask for vegan options in the cafeteria and like to run 10Ks in your spare time, Banner Life can probably save you some money.
 The company offers more than just term life, so be sure you’re getting a quote on a term policy.